Diusrex/Cordova-ShiftScreen-Problem/README.md

 This repository is meant to be a working example of the bug I have encountered within my program.
-The stackoverflow question can be found <HERE>.
+The stackoverflow question can be found at http://stackoverflow.com/questions/24789858/cordova-android-app-shifts-partially-offscreen-when-virtual-keyboard-disappears

 How to Run
 -------------------